Changing the Position and Posture

 • Inverse kinematics

-To change the posture of a model, you basically change joint angles.
-Although various functions can achieve this, this section describes how to change joint angles using the “joint slider view”, which is one of the basic views.
+The basic way to change the model’s posture is to change joint angles.
+This can be achieved with various functions.
+First, let’s explain how to change joint angles using the “Joint Displacement View”, which is one of the basic views.

 Note